Part 3: Preparation and Submission of Conference Technical Papers

 - Use fonts that permit embedding and subsetting in PDF files.

 - Some TrueType fonts do not permit embedding and subsetting.
 If such a font has been used, substitute a similar font that allows embedding and subsetting.
-See the specific conference submission site for a list of preferred fonts.

 - If using graphics applications, do not embed the fonts.

 - The graphics must have the correct resolution.
 That is, 600 dpi for monochrome, 300 dpi for grayscale, and 300 dpi for color.

 - It is best to insert the graphic rather than paste it in.

 - Links to graphics should be avoided whenever possible.

 These requirements must be met in order for accepted documents to be archived in IEEE Xplore®.